 The best place to start when you’re deciding on the languages to target is your current website visitor demographic.
-Even if your website is not translated yet, you’ll still have visitors from other countries, and it’s a strong indicator that you’ll benefit from optimizing your website for this audience.
+Even if your website is not translated yet, you’ll still have visitors from other countries.
+It’s a strong indicator that you’ll benefit from optimizing your website for this audience.

-To find this data, you can check your visitors’ location or browser language on Google Analytics, or if you’re using a website translation solution like Weglot, this information is readily available on your dashboard.
+To find this data, you can check your visitors’ location or browser language on Google Analytics.
+If you’re using a website translation solution like Weglot, this information is readily available on your dashboard.

 Target underrepresented cultures

 Another strategy is to target underrepresented cultures in your institution to boost diversity.
-To achieve this, start by analyzing your current student population and identify missing continents, countries, or ethnicities.
+To achieve this, start by analyzing your current student population.
+Then, identify missing continents, countries, or ethnicities.

 By translating your website, you’ll start appearing in search results and reach your target audience where they are looking for educational institutions.
-This will give you a head start among your competitors, and you’ll further increase your chances of acquiring students from target countries thanks to the localized enrollment experience your website provides.
+This will give you a head start among your competitors.
+What’s more, you’ll further increase your chances of acquiring students from target countries.
+All thanks to the localized enrollment experience your website provides.

 Consider providing variants

 The same goes for large countries that speak many different languages, such as China or India.
-Thanks to word of mouth, your institution might be popular among students from a specific region, but you can enhance representation by translating your website to language variants and targeting specific areas.
+Thanks to word of mouth, your institution might be popular among students from a specific region.
+Even better, you can enhance representation by translating your website to language variants and targeting specific areas.

 Dedicated keyword research

-Keywords are one of the most impactful elements of websites, so they require extra attention when going multilingual.
+Keywords are one of the most impactful elements of websites.
+That’s why it requires extra attention when going multilingual.
 Considering their power in matching your website with the right audience, they should be treated as assets rather than mere words.